ChristopherRC/www.ccadb.org/cas/incident-report.md

 ### When are Incident Reports expected?

-Within 72 hours of the CA Owner being made aware of an incident (i.e., “initial incident disclosure”), it MUST
+Within 72 hours of the CA Owner being made aware of an incident (i.e., "initial incident disclosure"), the CA Owner MUST

 Either:
 1) disclose a Preliminary or Full Incident Report; or